Wednesday, June 30, 2021

 I walked into this build-your-own-pizza joint not having any previous knowledge of it, not even information from reviews.
 The name alone caught me and I had to find out what or who put the Mod into Mod pizza.

 Service was outstanding.
-The workers that served me were down-to-earth and downright friendly.
+The workers that served me were down to earth and downright friendly.

 Notes

--Gluten-free crust and Vegan cheese available upon request
+-Gluten free crust and Vegan cheese available upon request

 -Delivery available with Uber Eats and Door Dash